 In moving to this approach, we are recognising the connection between the priorities of different people within the community and that no one individual fits into or relates to just one cohort.
 This approach provides the flexibility and scope to implement initiatives that effectively support more people.

-It will also enable cross-cohort collaboration across the focus areas to address issues that affect the whole community, living.
+"....There are so many ways of living.
 The City should focus on locations and take a more holistic approach.
-The end result will be better with people working and living and talking to each other.'
+The end result will be better with people working and living and talking to each other."